When I saw my first Android TV stick back in 2013, I knew it would change how we watched TV.

 Why Buy an Android TV Stick vs. an Android Box?

-In general, an Android TV stick is going to be less powerful than an Android TV box at the same price-point.
+In general, an Android TV stick isn’t going to be as powerful as an Android TV box at the same price-point.

 So why buy an Android TV stick?